amilcar-neto/Keeper-s-Luck-Stock-Exchange/README.md

 Profit from the Luck your investigators burn, and fund your NPCs' rolls with it.

-A shared-Luck homebrew rule for **Pulp Cthulhu**.
-The Luck spent by players piles up in the Keeper's bank, which can then be spent on rolls for every NPC in the game.
+Implements **Pulp Cthulhu's** optional alternative NPC Luck rule for NPCs.
+The Luck spent by players funds the NPCs Luck reserve, which they draw from when they spend Luck.

 ## How it works